louadi/NEASE/README.md

 #### Visualize a pathway in the PPI:

-Generate an HTML file  visualizing the network [example](https://tender-elion-977996.netlify.app/).
+Generate an HTML file for visualizing the network [example](https://tender-elion-977996.netlify.app/).

 path_id: a string representing the Pathway ID.